 Meditation: A great habit to start during the coronavirus lockdown

 Much has been written about how to take care of yourself during the current coronavirus pandemic and resulting lockdowns.
 Get exercise, stay in touch with friends, maintain a routine… these are all good ideas.
-But there is one self-care habit that has been getting less attention than it deserves: mindfulness meditation.
+But students can benefit from one self-care habit that has been getting less attention than it deserves: mindfulness meditation.

 The coronavirus has disrupted all of our routines.
-Some of us don’t have the commutes and errands that regularly took us outside the home.
-Others have become full time childcare providers on top of existing responsibilities.
+Some students don’t have the summer jobs or classes that would have taken them outside the home.
+Others have to do classes or work from home, spending a lot more family time than they’d planned to.
 If you find yourself less busy, the lockdown is the perfect time to start a daily meditation practice.
 If you’re dealing with more than before, then meditation can be an essential new tool to help you manage stress — and it doesn’t need to take more than a few minutes, as you’ll read below.

 The news is stressing me out!
 Can meditation help?